Ext3h/nosql-crawler/README.md

 Based on these limitations, a number of possible approaches have been identified:
 *   Iterate over all known repositories and issue a code search query for each single repository.
-    This approach has been ruled out as there is a total of far beyong 20 million repositories on Github which would have meant a runtime of more than a year per search term.
+    This approach has been ruled out as there is a total of far beyond 20 million repositories on Github which would have meant a runtime of more than a year per search term.
 *   Use Google search with site scope to find all repositories containing specific keywords.
     Google could offer results for about every keyword, but apparently it had only indexed less than 10% of the repositories.